 Why We Love It: The Wolf of Wall Street is an inside look into a world that most of us don't have access to.
 Directed by Martin Scorsese, the movie is fast-paced and portrays some truly unbelievable stories about Wall Street and Jordan Belfort's life.

-Directed by famed director Richard Linklater, Dazed and Confused is set in 1976 and follows the lives of a group of high school students on their last day of school.
+Directed by famed director Richard Linklater, Dazed and Confused follows the lives of a group of high school students on their last day of school in 1976.
 It's a coming-of-age story that explores the different paths they could take in life, and it features an all-star cast, including Matthew McConaughey in his breakout role.

 Matthew's Performance: This was one of McConaughey's earliest roles in the biggest movie of his nascent career so far.
 Matthew played David Wooderson, a stoner in his 20s who refuses to grow up and hangs out with high school students.
 The iconic role gave rise to many of Matthew's cult phrases, such as ‘alright, alright, alright' and ‘keep on livin'!